zabulus/core/doc/sql.extensions/README.window_functions.txt

 ordered partition.
 If offset is 1 from first, it's equivalent to FIRST_VALUE.
 If offset is 1 from last, it's equivalent to LAST_VALUE.

-LAG and LEAD gets the value within a distance respect to the current row and the offset (which defaults to 1) passed.
+LAG and LEAD get the value within a distance respect to the current row and the offset (which defaults to 1) passed.
 In the case the offset points to outside of the partition, the default parameter (which defaults to NULL) is returned.
 LAG looks for a preceding row, and LEAD for a following row.